 To tantalize the taste buds one step further, I incorporate Roquefort blue cheese crumbles.
 There are other kinds of blue cheese, but this is our preferred for it’s creaminess and just the right tang.
 Personally, I love the sharp little bite this traditional element adds.

 Some foodies insist a Cobb salad is not a Cobb salad without blue cheese.
 But if blue cheese is just not your thing, feel free to substitute!
 The recipe can easily be tweaked by substituting goat cheese, feta or cambozola.

 Homemade Cobb Salad Dressing

 A simple homemade balsamic vinaigrette is the only dressing necessary and the recipe is below.
 It allows the salad ingredients to shine.
 This vinaigrette recipe is light, tasty and easily concocted with common kitchen staples.
+Simply place in a presence cruet and go.
 Because let’s face it, I don’t think any of us have found grocery shopping particularly enjoyable lately!
 Depending on my mood, sometimes I also use a white balsamic vinegar instead of the dark, but either will work well.